Welcome! If broadcast history is your hobby, passion, or just today's matter of interest, we are glad you are here!

 You are also invited to participate in a a mailing list devoted to broadcasting.
 You may sign up for it at: http://lists.radiolists.net/mailman/listinfo/broadcast/ And, if you can help with some information, pictures, etc, to fill in something we are missing, that would be great.
 Other lists are at www.radiolists.net

 I NEED YOUR HELP!

-Ultimately, it is my hope that we can produce a reference book that will be of value to those wanting to know about the stations and people that pioneered the industry.
-The plan is to trace as many stations as possible from their inception to today, including those which went dark over the years.
+Ultimately, it is my hope that we can produce a reference source that will be of value to those wanting to know about the stations and people that pioneered the industry.
+The goal was to trace as many stations as possible from their inception to today, including those which went dark over the years.
 Additionally, I want to develop a "resource index" that will direct historians, researchers, and students seeking further information to the locations around the country where different archives are maintained.

 What I need is your help in locating further material and the people who can fill in the "holes" about the history of the broadcast industry.
 The idea is to find out the interesting stories about why stations were built, why some of the early pioneers got into the radio business, as well as what caused some to give up on radio and others to continue through the years.

 All items collected will be preserved, and the plan is to find some facility which will make the archive available to future students and researchers of broadcasting history.